MicrosoftDocs/memdocs/memdocs/intune/protect/jamf-managed-device-compliance-with-entra-id.md

 - M365-identity-device-management
 ---

-# Integrate Jamf Pro with Intune to report device compliance to Entra ID
+# Integrate Jamf Pro with Microsoft Intune to report device compliance to Microsoft Entra ID

-The process to establish integration between Jamf Pro and Intune is evolving.
-The reporting of the compliance status of Jamf managed devices is now able to allow the Jamf Pro environment to determine the status of compliance with Jamf managed policies and report the state of device compliance to Entra through a connector in Intune.
+The process to establish integration between Jamf Pro and Microsoft Intune is evolving.
+The reporting of the compliance status of Jamf managed devices is now able to allow the Jamf Pro environment to determine the status of compliance with Jamf managed policies and report the state of device compliance to Microsoft Entra through a connector in Intune.
 Once the compliance status for devices managed by Jamf are reported to Entra ID, those devices are able to meet the Zero-Trust principles that Entra conditional access policies establish.

 > [!IMPORTANT]
 >